See Fair Work Act ss.590 and 591

 Section 591 of the Fair Work Act states that the Commission is not bound by the rules of evidence and procedure (whether or not the Commission holds a hearing).

-Instead, the rules of evidence ‘provide general guidance as to the manner in which the Commission chooses to inform itself’.
+The rules of evidence ‘provide general guidance as to the manner in which the Commission chooses to inform itself’.

-Commission Members are expected to act judicially and in accordance with ‘notions of procedural fairness and impartiality’.
+Commission members are expected to act judicially and in accordance with ‘notions of procedural fairness and impartiality’.

-Commission Members are ultimately expected to get to the heart of the matter as quickly and effectively as possible, without unnecessary technicality or formality.
+Commission members are ultimately expected to get to the heart of the matter as quickly and effectively as possible, without unnecessary technicality or formality.